Optimal Source Codes for Timely Updates: A variational formula for -norm

 \begin{rem} The given definition of R\'enyi divergence restricts Theorem \ref{t:variational_formula} to the case $P(X=0)=0$.
-To remove this restriction, the following general definition of R\'enyi divergence with respect to a common measure can be used: The proof then follows by using the positivity of $D_{P,\alpha}(P_P,Q)$, then by proceeding in the same manner as the previous proof. \end{rem}
+To remove this restriction, the following general definition of R\'enyi divergence with respect to a common measure can be used: For all $Q, P \ll R$, define

+The proof then follows by using the positivity of $D_{\alpha}(P_p,Q)$, then by proceeding in the same manner as the previous proof. \end{rem} Returning to the problem at hand, \newer{we apply the variational formula above to the $L_2$ norm of a discrete random variable.
+We highlight this special case separately below.}